mrets/Operating-Procedures/api-docs/scenarios/transfer-certificates.md

 ### Enqueue Transaction

-Once the draft transaction is completed it needs to be enqueued with this call:
+Once the draft transaction details are completed the user transaction needs to be enqueued with this call to submit it:

-    PUT /v1/public/rec/user_transactions/<transaction uuid>/enqueue
+    PUT /v1/public/rec/user_transactions/<user transaction uuid>/enqueue

 ##### Response
     Status: 200 OK